-Sharing our commission with you for over 16 years
+Sharing our commission for over 17 years

 We pay you a rebate from the upfront commission that lenders pay us.